John Osborne: Relationships

 Osborne had many affairs and frequently mistreated his wives and lovers.
-He was married five times, all (except the last) being unhappy unions.
+He was married five times, all except the last being unhappy unions.
+The first four were marred by frequent affairs and mistreatment of his partners.
 He outlived three of his wives, being survived only by the first and the last, both of whom have since died.
+His final marriage, from 1978 until his death, was to the journalist Helen Dawson.